 Please make yourself at home

 "Ultimately, I believe that most of us want the same things in life: a comfortable home in a safe community with quick access to interesting and fun places.
-As a transportation planner, I will work towards that goal!"
+As an urban planner, I will work towards that goal!"

 Hello!
 My name is Mark Newman, and I'm excited to show you around.
 I recently graduated from the Master of Urban and Regional Planning (MURP) program at the University of California, Irvine.
 I'm a new transplant to Sacramento, CA and am looking for a government position in urban planning and policy.
 I want to work with communities to inspire change and harness activism to lead to better planning outcomes.

 Planning is very much a part of who I am: I am passionate about studying beautiful and communal spaces.
 I believe that downtown parks and plazas are beacons of hope in cities across the nation.
 Public squares that offer space for all types of people are what I love to see!
 Whether it be a senior group fitness class, an elementary school play date, or people relaxing over a book or a coffee, I will work hard to promote these types of spatial interactions.
 We all have our favorite urban getaway spot, but I would like to see more of these little spaces appear in our American suburbs either long-term or as pop-up parks.
 Not only am I a champion of small urban spaces for health and enjoyment, but I believe in both active and public transportation to get there!
 That means pleasant routes for strolling pedestrians, buffered and safe lanes for bicyclists, and a bus stop or two for straphangers.